-It looks like Motorola Solutions, Inc. (NYSE:MSI) is about to go ex-dividend in the next four days.
-Ex-dividend means that investors that purchase the stock on or after the 12th of March will not receive this dividend, which will be paid on the 15th of April.
+It looks like Motorola Solutions, Inc. (NYSE:MSI) is about to go ex-dividend in the next 4 days.
+You can purchase shares before the 14th of December in order to receive the dividend, which the company will pay on the 15th of January.

-Motorola Solutions's next dividend payment will be US$0.71 per share, on the back of last year when the company paid a total of US$2.84 to shareholders.
-Last year's total dividend payments show that Motorola Solutions has a trailing yield of 1.6% on the current share price of $178.87.
+Motorola Solutions's next dividend payment will be US$0.71 per share, on the back of last year when the company paid a total of US$2.56 to shareholders.
+Based on the last year's worth of payments, Motorola Solutions has a trailing yield of 1.6% on the current stock price of $172.48.
 Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
-As a result, readers should always check whether Motorola Solutions has been able to grow its dividends, or if the dividend might be cut.
+So we need to check whether the dividend payments are covered, and if earnings are growing.

 It's positive to see that Motorola Solutions's dividend is covered by both profits and cash flow, since this is generally a sign that the dividend is sustainable, and a lower payout ratio usually suggests a greater margin of safety before the dividend gets cut.